nuuuwan/news_lk3_data/README.md

 *2025-09-04 01:53:00* · [`adaderanalk`](https://www.adaderana.lk/news/112149/grade-5-scholarship-exam-cut-off-marks-released) · `en`

 The district-level cut-off marks of the Grade 5 Scholarship Examination 2025 have been released by the Department of Examination.

+The results of the 2025 Grade 5 Scholarship Examination were released online, last night (03).

+Accordingly, the results can be viewed on the department’s official website: www.doenets.lk.

+The 2025 Grade 5 Scholarship Examination was held on August 10 at 2,787 centres across the island.
+A total of 307,951 candidates sat for the exam.

+According to the Commissioner General of Examinations a total of 901 students with special needs sat for the exam this year, including 12 candidates who used Braille scripts.

 ◼️